BAFurtado/PolicySpace2/README.md

 ### Major changes

+**new BOOK describing changes and processes currently on the make**

 1. PolicySpace2 generates data that can be applied at https://github.com/frnsys/transit_demand_model.
 The transit model in turn generates private and public transport routes, visualization and congestion times.
 2. Now data is read at the **intraurban** level of 'áreas de ponderação' (census track/block) from IBGE.